Ulrich Lechte

-Ulrich Lechte (born 26 August 1977) is a German politician of the Free Democratic Party (FDP) who has been serving as a member of the Bundestag from the state of Bavaria since 2017.
+Ulrich Lechte (born 26 August 1977) is a German politician of the Free Democratic Party (FDP) who served as a member of the Bundestag from the state of Bavaria from 2017 to 2025.

 Early life and career

 Lechte was born in Sinsheim, grew up in Neckarbischofsheim, and attended the Collegium Augustinianum Gaesdonck, Episcopal grammar school with boarding school in Goch from 1988 onwards, where he graduated from in 1996.
 Afterwards he began studying political science at the University of Regensburg.

 Lechte is a business economist (VWA).
 He worked in sales for four years until he became sales manager and editor of the Regensburg city newspaper in 2001.
 From 2006 to 2013, he headed the constituency office of Horst Meierhofer, then member of the Bundestag.
 When the FDP left the Bundestag in 2013, Lechte moved to a company in the renewable energy sector in 2014 as assistant to the management and head of controlling.
 From 2016 he worked as a consultant for a Düsseldorf law firm.